2010 Australian federal budget: Health

 $2.2 billion in new funding was allocated to the National Health and Hospitals Network after agreement was reached with the states. $355 million was to be provided for the establishment of GP Super Clinics.
 An increase of 25% on the tax for cigarettes is expected to raise $5 billion over five years to help fund primary health care expenses.
 Payments will be made eligible so that every doctor's practice in the country may employ a nurse.
 These rebates were previously only available in rural area and were capped at $40,000.

 Aged care received a boost of $132 million.
 Some of the money will be spent on investigating a national licensing and regulation system for personal care workers and $90 million was allocated to upgrading the qualifications of aged care nurses and personal care workers.

 $467 million has been set aside for the provision of electronic health records to those who want it.
-Changes to the Pharmaceutical Benefits Scheme will see $2.5 billion being saved over five years from the beginning of the 2010/11 financial year.
+Changes to the Pharmaceutical Benefits Scheme will see $2.5 billion being saved over five years from the beginning of the 2010–11 financial year.

 Community services and culture

-Elite sports in Australia have been allocated $237 million over four years and $71 million is planned to support community sports.
+Elite sports in Australia were allocated $237 million over four years and $71 million was planned to support community sports.

 Opposition and crossbench response

-Opposition Leader Tony Abbott focused his attack on the mining industry tax, indicating he would rescind the tax if he could.
-Opposition treasury spokesman Joe Hockey claimed the budget was "based on false assumptions".
+Opposition Leader Tony Abbott focused his attack on the mining industry tax, indicating he would rescind the tax if elected.
+Shadow Treasurer Joe Hockey claimed the budget was "based on false assumptions".
 Hockey suggested the budget was too reliant on a "great big new tax" and lacked any serious reform.